Different Types of Hearing Loss

 This type of hearing loss occurs in the middle (where the ear drum is) or outer ear ( the ear canal) where sound waves are unable to travel through to the ear drum and on to the middle and inner ear.
 The sound may be blocked by earwax or a foreign object in the ear canal, there may be fluid or infection in the middle ear, the ear drum may have been injured, or perhaps the tiny bones (the ossicles – the smallest bones in the human body!) behind the ear drum aren’t working very well.
 Conductive hearing loss can sometimes be treated medically or surgically.
 This type of hearing loss is common amongst children who may have recurrent ear infections or who insert foreign objects into their ear canal.
 Ear wax is a common cause of temporary conductive hearing loss.

 Some people may have a combination of both types of hearing loss.
 They may have had a sensorineural loss and then developed an additional conductive element or vice versa!

 Having a hearing test is important to establish what type of hearing loss a person has to help determine the hearing care solution that is the right one, and if necessary, provide medical referrals to obtain treatment.

-If you'd like to book in for a hearing test at Cardiff Hearing, you can do so my calling 07581293455 or by booking online:
+If you’d like to book in for a hearing test at Cardiff Hearing, you can do so by clicking the link.